JJ-Vice/TryBeforeYouBias/README.md

 Available: https://arxiv.org/abs/2312.13053

-A hosted version of the application (with comparisons with other user evaluations) is available as a [HuggingFace Space](https://huggingface.co/spaces/JVice/try-before-you-bias), running on an NVIDIA T4 Small GPU.
+A hosted version of the application (with comparisons with other user evaluations) is available as a [HuggingFace Space](https://huggingface.co/spaces/JVice/try-before-you-bias), currently running on an NVIDIA T4 GPI.
 A video series with demonstrations is available on [YouTube](https://www.youtube.com/watch?v=3pKWilbPjzU).

+While the HuggingFace space is more regularly maintained and allows you to store and compare your evaluations to other evaluations, this version allows for a local clone that can be experimented on.

 # Installation
 The TBYB application was designed using the [Streamlit](https://streamlit.io/) Python UI framework.
 The application was tested locally using a single NVIDIA GeForce RTX 4090.
 However, when running locally, the computational requirements are dependent on the model imported for analysis.
 The larger the model, the more computational resources required.